Amazon payments is only supported for hosted pages users. It is not supported with API or iFrame embedded hosted pages yet.

 Step 1: Connect your Amazon Payments Account

-To do this, go to Settings > Gateway Settings in Chargebee and click on Add a Gateway.
+To do this, go to Settings > Site Settings > Payment Gateways and click on Add a Gateway.
 This will direct you to a list of Gateways supported in Chargebee.
 Choose Amazon Payments from the list.

 Step 2: On the Amazon Payments configuration page, click on Connect and follow the prompts to log in to your Amazon Seller Account